Nisus Writer

-Nisus Writer, originally Nisus, is a word processing program for the Apple Macintosh.
-The program is available in two varieties: Nisus Writer Express, and Nisus Writer Pro.
+Nisus Writer (known as just Nisus from 1989 to 1993) is a word processor program for Apple Macs, made by California-based Nisus Software, Inc. The program is nowadays available in two varieties: Nisus Writer Express and Nisus Writer Pro.

-The program is valued by its users—especially book authors—for its reliability and unique features.

 History

-First introduced in 1989, the Nisus Writer was the first word processor for Macintosh able to handle multiple type systems within one document, e.g. Arabic, Hebrew, Japanese, etc., thanks to WorldScript.
-Therefore, Nisus Writer was an indispensable tool for people who had to integrate passages written in non-Roman script into a regular document, for instance theologians and archaeologists.
+First introduced in 1989, Nisus was the first word processor for Macintosh able to handle multiple type systems within one document, e.g. Arabic, Hebrew, Japanese, etc., thanks to WorldScript.
 Other distinguishing features of the program were non-contiguous text selection, multiple editable clipboards, one of the earliest implementations of multiple undo, voice recording, and inline annotations.
-It also offers grep search and replace accessed through a graphical dialog box instead of command line options.
+It also offered grep search and replace that was accessed through a graphical dialog box instead of command line options.
 These features, which were more advanced than those typically found in word processors of the day, were also present in Nisus' QUED/M text editor.

 An unusual feature of the Nisus file format was that all font and formatting information was saved in the file's resource fork, with the data fork containing only plain text.
 Thus, if the file were to be opened in another program on the Mac, or on a Windows PC, the text would be readable (although style information would be lost).
 This predates cross-platform file formats as used by word processors like Microsoft Word.
-Contemporary editions of Word had different formats between the Mac and Windows versions and required a translator if the file were to be readable at all.
+Contemporary editions of Word had different formats between the Mac and Windows versions and required a translator if their files were to be readable by other programs (or each other) at all.
 The technique of using the resource fork to store style information was later implemented by Apple Inc. for the standard Macintosh styled text format as used in SimpleText.